 Things to do in Sydney in May 2025

 This page contains affiliate links.
-Please read our full disclosure policy for more details.
+Read our disclosure policy for details.

 • Sydney Writers Festival – 19–25 May 2025

-Check out our guide to the best places to head for Mother’s Day dining
+See our guide to Sydney’s best Mother’s Day dining spots.

 Sydney Writers Festival